-How long will you need in Mont Saint Michel?
+How long will you need there?

 As I mentioned above, cars and buses are no longer able to arrive at the foot of the Mont, but rather a parking 3 miles away.
 This means you have to wait either a shuttlebus or walk.
 Shuttles run often, but that depends on the crowds, so do take that into account when planning.

 On the Mont itself, I would recommend around 3-4 hours (excluding food) but again, depending on the crowds, you might be waiting for a while in line to visit the abbey.